HonglinChu/EFSCF/README.md

 [4] Xu, Tianyang, et al. "Joint group feature selection and discriminative filter learning for robust visual object tracking."
 Proceedings of the IEEE International Conference on Computer Vision.
 2019.

+#
+We thank the contribution of ARCF,STRCF,LADCF and ECO.
+Some of the parameter settings and functions are borrowed from (https://github.com/martin-danelljan/ECO),STRCF tracker (https://github.com/lifeng9472/STRCF) and  LADCF (www.hamedkiani.com/bacf.html), ARCF